If you cannot see your question in this contents list, please contact us

 The paint system we use is an extremely durable, water-based, satin paint that resists peeling and flaking.

 It can last up to 6 years, although this depends how exposed the products are to the elements.

-Our rates are dependent on where in the UK mainland the order is being shipped to.
+Our rates are dependent on the order value and where in the UK mainland the order is being shipped to.
 For further details please see our delivery page.

 We endeavour to hold stock of all items.
 However, during our peak season (March – September) we can experience high demand on certain sizes of panels.
 This can result in longer delivery times